Questions and answers about Hoppet and fossil-free constructions.

 This is the starting point and we know that it’s already possible to reduce climate impact in all of these segments.
 However, to minimize climate impact, a lot of new methods, processes and materials are needed.
 And last but not least, fossil materials and fuels that have to be replaced by biomaterials and biofuels.

 The local administration of the City of Gothenburg is both project owner and developer.
 Bengt Dahlgren AB participates as an external project manager and LCA expert.
-Tenders about a partnering contract will be held in the summer of 2018 and we will gradually connect with new project participants.
-The Gothenburg based Communication Agency Aoki is participating as a support in our communication.
+The family owned wooden house manufacturer Derome is the main contractor.

 What do you mean when you say fossil-free?